sav-che/TL-2/Authors/Behrens, (Georg) Wilhelm Julius {std. W.J. Behrens}.md

-> [!cite] BHL link: this entry starts at [page 53](https://www.biodiversitylibrary.org/item/103859#page/63/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 53](https://www.biodiversitylibrary.org/page/33265250) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Behrens, \[Georg\] Wilhelm Julius (1854-1903), German (Braunschweig) botanist and teacher, educated at the Collegium Carolinum (Braunschweig) mainly interested in botany and chemistry; studied at the University of Göttingen, mainly with Johannes Reinke, Dr. phil. ib.
-1875, studied with J. Sachs, Würzburg 1875-1876; highschool teacher at the technical school in Elberfeld, from ca. 1877-1878 active as a private scientist at Göttingen, author of various botanical handbooks and editor of the Zeitschrift für wissenschaftliche Mikroskopie. (*W.J.
-Behrens*).
+1875, studied with J. Sachs, Würzburg 1875-1876; highschool teacher at the technical school in Elberfeld, from ca. 1877-1878 active as a private scientist at Göttingen, author of various botanical handbooks and editor of the Zeitschrift für wissenschaftliche Mikroskopie.
+**Abbreviated name**: *W.J.
+Behrens*

 #### Herbarium and types